St-elin/tgosint/README.md

 5. `pip install -r requirements.txt`
 6. `python tgosint.py`

-# If you want to add any functionality feel free to do fork or do it by your own.
+# If you want to add any functionality feel free to do a fork or do it by your own.